20 Most Common Mistakes Lawyers Make When Building Their Websites.

 Did you know that the average website has a bounce rate of 70%!
 That means 70% of all the website visitors go back to Google search results after visiting a website.

-If 7/10 people that searched for a law firm like yours bounced off your website back to Google how many leads are your losing everyday?
+If 7/10 people that searched for a law firm like yours bounced off your website back to Google how many leads are you losing every day?
 Probably a ton.